pwintz/pwintz.github.io/_posts/2026-01-07-recommended-vscode-extensions.md

           },
       ],
       ```

   - name: Code Spell Checker
     id: streetsidesoftware.code-spell-checker
     sort-placement: 3 # Low numbers earlier.
 Duplicates OK.
     description: |
-        Provides spell checking in the code editor for the names of variables, functions, etc., and code comments.
-Highly customizable.
-Handles common methods for concatenating words in code like camelCase and snake_case.
+        The Code Spell Checker extension provides spell checking in the code editor for the names of variables, functions, etc., and code comments.
+Spell checking correctly handles common methods for concatenating words in code like camelCase and snake_case.
+    # This extension is highly customizable.
     settings: |

   - name: Dryer Lint
     id: pwintz.dryer-lint
     sort-placement: 4 # Low numbers earlier.
 Duplicates OK.
     description: |
+        Dryer Lint is a customizable linter for VS Code.
+        It suppports user-defined lint rules that are specific to a given user and project.
+        Rules are defined as regular expressions.
-        A language- and framework-agnostic linter for VS Code, suppports user-defined lint rules that are specific to a given user and project.
-I use it extension extensively to check for common mistakes I make and enforce my code style.
-I find it extremely, but I am the extension's author, so I am biased :)
+        I use Dryer Lint extensively to enforce my code style and to check for common mistakes I make while programming and writing.
+I find Dryer Lint extremely useful, but I am a bit biased since I wrote it :)
     settings: |

   - name: Error Lens
     id: usernamehw.errorlens
     sort-placement: 2 # Low numbers earlier.
 Duplicates OK.
     description: |
-        Improves how diagnostics (errors, warnings, information, and hints) are displayed in the code editor.
-Supports displaying the diagnostic text in-line, so you do not need to open the Problems pane or hover over the problem to identify the problem.
-Also allow you to customize the display style for each type of diagnostic.
+        Error Lens improves how the code editor displays diagnostics (errors, warnings, information, and hints).
+        It supports displaying diagnostic messages in-line, so you do not need to open the Problems pane or hover over the problem to identify the problem.
+It also allows you to customize the display style (e.g., colors) for each type of diagnostic.
     settings: |
-      The settings for Error Lens is largely a matter of taste, but the color and alignment are important for making the messages readable in the editor.
-      Here are my settings to serve as a baseline for your own.
+      My Error Lens settings, shown below, are chosen to improve the readability of diagnostic messages, with more severe diagnostics being displayed with brighter colors.
       ```jsonc
+      // In settings.json
       // ╭────────────────────────────────────────╮
       // │ ╭────────────────────────────────────╮ │
       // │ │             Error Lens             │ │